DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Ashlan run over toward him.

 "That's just unreal.
-Hey, Kai, if you're so strong, you should say so from the beginning!"
+Hey, Kai, if you're so strong, you should have said so from the beginning!"

 "...You told me to take refugee though?"

 "Ahah, true enough.
 Well, such misunderstandings happen to anyone...
 Hey, we dealt with demons here.
-How is things on your side?"
+How are things on your side?"

-Ashlan spoke then into his small communication device.
+Ashlan spoke then through a small radio device.
 After repeating several times, the young man, who was previously his colleague, cut call with annoyed face.

-"This is bad, two, among scout party that reached inner parts of city, escaped."
+"This is bad, two among scout party, that reached inner parts of city, escaped."

 "Eh!?
 That's not just bad, we were ordered to not let them escape under any circumstances...!"